GlorytoAlmightyGod/let_me_SEE_freely/README.md

 # not required to sharpen the pencil?

+do i need to bombard my tiny self with multitudes of aims in the twinkling of an eye?
+COME ON i have just started! please provide me freedom with respect to Time. am i bound to witness each aim of mine perish right in front of me? is not **interesting** a key word with respect to the door of finer details? am i incapable of realizing a desire through a carefully created plan?

 IF the self is capable of doing the perception of "how to get it done?";
 THEN it is NOT fun?

 enjoying NOT writing on a piece of _paper_?

+is the __re-freshing__ of the self aimless? drinking a sip of water is bereft of joy?

 do i NOT require hope in the right way?
     that_which_seems_impossible_to_be_done in_a_certain_way can NOT be that_which_can_be_done_with_ease in_a_certain_way?
     what seems like the problem worth fixing is NOT the real problem at play? is NOT the real problem creating my own future self such that it is able to fix certain problems with ease?
-    2 sources of problems can add up and give me 0 sources of problems. fixing 1 problem can fix MANY problem? creating 1 problem can NOT fix MANY problems?
+    2 problems can add up and give me 0 problems. fixing 1 problem can fix MANY problem? creating 1 problem can NOT fix MANY problems?